 For who hath stood in the counsel of the Lord, and hath perceived and heard his word? who hath marked his word, and heard it?

 Kevin L. Tolley remarks how the word “perceive” here is better translated from the Hebrew as “seen”.
 In other words, true prophets see and hear the council of God.

-How did Joseph Smith pick up on Jeremiah’s criteria for true prophets and the underlying Hebrew?
+How would Joseph Smith pick up on Jeremiah’s criteria for true prophets and understand the underlying Hebrew?